MengXu95/GPDFJSS-MENG/README.md

 1. adding `-file`,
 2. selecting exactly one parameter file,
 3. appending `-p` overrides such as seed and output file name,
-4. then calling `GPRun.main(...)`, or `EvoSpeakMain.main(...)` for the OnlineEvoSpeak evolution state so LLM warm-start generation and validation run first.
+4. then calling `GPRun.main(...)` for the original methods, including OfflineEvoSpeak, or `EvoSpeakMain.main(...)` for OnlineEvoSpeak so LLM generation and validation occur before GP initialization.

 ### Run through the IDE